safe-global/safe-docs/safe-core-api/safe-transaction-service.md

-# Safe Transaction service
+# Safe Transaction Service
 ## Overview

 Safe transaction service keeps track of transactions sent via Safe contracts.
-It utilizes events (L2 chains) and tracing (L1 chains) mechanisms to index these transactions.
+It indexes these transactions by using events (L2 chains) and tracing (L1 chains) mechanisms.

 **Key Features:**

-- [**Blockchain Indexing**]() executed transactions, configuration changes, erc20/721 transfers, onchain confirmations… are automatically indexed from blockchain.
+- [**Blockchain Indexing**](): Executed transactions, configuration changes, ERC20/721 transfers, and onchain confirmations are automatically indexed from the blockchain.
-- [**Offchain transaction signatures**](#offchain-transaction-signatures): transactions can also be sent to the service, enabling off-chain signature collection.
-This feature is useful for informing owners about pending transactions that are awaiting confirmation to be executed.
+- [**Offchain transaction signatures**](#offchain-transaction-signatures): Transactions can be sent to the service, enabling off-chain signature collection.
+This feature helps inform owners about pending transactions that are awaiting confirmation to be executed.
-- [**Offchain messages**](#offchain-messages): service can collect offchain signatures to confirm messages following [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271).
+- [**Offchain messages**](#offchain-messages): The service can collect offchain signatures to confirm messages following [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271).
-- [**Transactions decode**](#transactions-decode): the service keeps getting source and ABI’s from contracts that interact with safe to be able to decode this interactions.
+- [**Transactions decode**](#transactions-decode): The service keeps getting source and ABIs from contracts that interact with Safe to decode these interactions.

 **Technology Stack Overview**

-Safe transaction service is a [Django](https://www.djangoproject.com/) app written on python that follows a very common architecture:
+Safe transaction service is a [Django](https://www.djangoproject.com/) app written in Python that follows a very common architecture:

-- [Gunicorn](https://gunicorn.org/): it is a python WSGI HTTP Server.
+- [Gunicorn](https://gunicorn.org/): A Python WSGI HTTP Server.
-- [Celery](https://docs.celeryq.dev/en/stable/): It’s a task queue with focus on real-time processing, while also supporting task scheduling.
-Safe transaction service currently have a scheduler (to beat periodic tasks), a worker indexer to consume and execute indexing tasks and contracts worker mainly to get contracts metadata.
+- [Celery](https://docs.celeryq.dev/en/stable/): A task queue with focus on real-time processing, while also supporting task scheduling.
+Safe transaction service currently has a scheduler (for periodic tasks), a worker indexer to consume and execute indexing tasks, and a contracts worker mainly to get metadata from contracts.
-- [RabbitMq](https://www.rabbitmq.com/): It is is a distributed message broker system used by celery to share the messages between scheduler, workers and django app.
+- [RabbitMQ](https://www.rabbitmq.com/): A distributed message broker system Celery uses to share messages between the scheduler, workers, and the Django application.
-- [PostgreSql](https://www.postgresql.org/): it is an open source object-relational database system.
+- [PostgreSQL](https://www.postgresql.org/): An open source object-relational database system.
-- [Redis](https://redis.com/): it an open source, in-memory data structure store that can be used as a database, cache, message broker, and streaming engine.
-It is the cache of safe transaction service.
+- [Redis](https://redis.com/): An open source, in-memory data structure store that can be used as a database, cache, message broker, and streaming engine.
+It is used for caching by the Safe transaction service.
-- [safe-eth-py](https://github.com/safe-global/safe-eth-py) library to interact with Safe and blockchain.
+- [safe-eth-py](https://github.com/safe-global/safe-eth-py): A library to interact with Safe and blockchains.

 <figure><img src="../.gitbook/assets/transaction_service_architecture.png" width="100%" alt="" /></figure>

-## Offchain transaction signatures
+## Offchain Transaction Signatures
-The transaction service can collect off-chain transaction signatures, allowing the owners to share their signatures between them to reach the required threshold before execute a transaction and spending less gas than on-chain approvals.
+The transaction service can collect offchain transaction signatures, allowing the owners to share their signatures to reach the required threshold before executing a transaction and spending less gas than onchain approvals.

-The following endpoints let us to propose a transaction and collect every confirmation (off-chain signatures):
+The following endpoints let us propose a transaction and collect every confirmation (offchain signatures):

-- `POST /v1/safes/{address}/multisig-transactions/` create a new transaction, at least one signature is required
+- `POST /v1/safes/{address}/multisig-transactions/`: Create a new transaction.
+At least one signature is required.
-- `POST /v1/multisig-transactions/{safe_tx_hash}/confirmations/` add a new confirmation, the `safe_tx_hash` is needed
+- `POST /v1/multisig-transactions/{safe_tx_hash}/confirmations/`: Add a new confirmation.
+The `safe_tx_hash` is needed.
-- `GET /v1/multisig-transactions/{safe_tx_hash}/` return all the multisig-transaction information
+- `GET /v1/multisig-transactions/{safe_tx_hash}/`: Return all the multisig transaction information.
-- `GET /v1/multisig-transactions/{safe_tx_hash}/confirmations/` return the list of all confirmations to a multisig-transaction
+- `GET /v1/multisig-transactions/{safe_tx_hash}/confirmations/`: Return the list of all confirmations to a multisig transaction.

-The following sequence diagram shows an use case from a Safe shared by Alice and Bob where at least 1 confirmation for each one is required:
+The following sequence diagram shows a use case for a Safe shared by Alice and Bob where at least one confirmation for each one is required:
 ``` mermaid
 sequenceDiagram
     participant A as Alice